CleasbyCode/pdvrdt/README.md

 Complete!

-You can now post your file-embedded PNG image(s) on reddit.
+You can now post your "file-embedded" PNG image(s) to the relevant supported platforms.

 $ ./pdvrdt